una/una.github.io/_posts/2014-12-02-modernizr-at-root.md

 }
 </code></pre>

-<aside>It's been a while since I did a "Sass Snippets" post (a short post about little Sass tips and tricks), but I really like the format so I'll try to post more frequently in the future!</aside>
+<aside>It's been a while since I did a "Sass Snippets" post (a short post about little Sass tips and tricks), but I really like the format so look out for more in the future!</aside>